DataFire/Integrations/integrations/generated/google_content/README.md

 * DatafeedsCustomBatchRequestEntry `object`: A batch entry encoding a single non-batch datafeeds request.
   * batchId `integer`: An entry ID, unique within the batch request.
   * datafeed [Datafeed](#datafeed)
-  * datafeedId `string`: The ID of the data feed to get or delete.
+  * datafeedId `string`: The ID of the data feed to get, delete or fetch.
   * merchantId `string`: The ID of the managing account.
   * method `string`